pallets-eco/flask-security/docs/installation.rst

 * ``fsqla`` - Use flask-sqlalchemy and sqlalchemy as your storage interface.
 * ``common`` - Install Flask-Mailman, bcrypt (the default password hash), and bleach.
-* ``mfa`` - Install packages used for multi-factor (two-factor, unified signin, WebAuthn): cryptography, pyqrcode, phonenumberslite (note that for SMS you still need to pick an SMS provider and install appropriate packages), and webauthn.
+* ``mfa`` - Install packages used for multi-factor (two-factor, unified signin, WebAuthn): cryptography, qrcode, phonenumberslite (note that for SMS you still need to pick an SMS provider and install appropriate packages), and webauthn.

 Your application will also need a database backend: